guillecg/drug-discovery/README.md

 ## Roadmap

 A detailed roadmap with future lines of work can be found [here](https://github.com/guillecg/drug-discovery/projects/1).
+Ideas and possible future implementations can also be found [here](https://github.com/guillecg/drug-discovery/blob/master/IDEAS.md).